vfarcy/pyliterate/README.md

 `run_markdown`

-Then, gGo into the example directory:
+Then go into the example directory:

 `cd example`